 At 8:20, about 1,000 feet into the northbound tunnel, the train appeared to have struck an object in the trackway, stalled and came to an abrupt stop.
-It lost all power, including HVAC and presumably all communication capabilities with passengers (see figures 5 and 6).
+It appeared to have lost all power, including HVAC and presumably all communication capabilities with passengers (see figures 5 and 6).
 There were no injuries.